 3. How easy is it to learn the new system?

 Many legacy DAM systems were designed in an age where training meant large user manuals and on-site training courses.
 But today’s implementation and user teams don’t learn that way.
-In the age of consumerized enterprise software, YouTube and DIY, ease of use and ease of learning are critical to adoption.
+In the age of consumerized enterprise software, YouTube and DIY, ease of use and ease of learning are critical to your DAM adoption.
 Download the ebook to learn more about what to look for and how to test vendors on each of these three topics.